-Surviving long-term after a disaster will depend on how well you prepared before the disaster struck.
+Surviving long-term after a disaster will depend on how well you prepared your survival supplies before the disaster struck.

 You should be able to protect yourself and your family from harm.
 Some people choose to arm themselves with guns and ammunition.
 If you choose to do that, make sure you store the ammunition in a waterproof box.

 In the event that long-term survival is needed, your food supply should already be on hand.
 You’ll want foods that can store for years without the possibility of spoiling.

 - Start with your basic foods – like sugar, coffee, powered milk and staples like flour and salt.

 - Foods that will keep stored for many years are peanut butter, beans and rice.
 Canned foods are an excellent choice to have on hand as long as you have a handheld can opener.
 An electric one won’t do you much good if the power is out!